What Is ADHD Mentoring?

 How Is It Different from Therapy?

 This is one of the most common questions, and it is an important distinction.
-Therapy — such as CBT or counselling — tends to explore why you feel a certain way and helps process emotions, past experiences, or mental health conditions like anxiety and depression.
+Therapy, such as CBT or counselling, tends to explore why you feel a certain way and helps process emotions, past experiences, or mental health conditions like anxiety and depression.

 ADHD mentoring, on the other hand, focuses on how to manage your day-to-day life more effectively.
 Think of it as the practical arm of ADHD support.
 A mentor will help you with things like:

-- Organisation and planning — setting up systems that actually stick
+- Organisation and planning, setting up systems that actually stick

-- Time management — understanding time blindness and working with it
+- Time management, understanding time blindness and working with it

-- Task initiation — overcoming the "I know I need to do it but I just can't start" feeling
+- Task initiation, overcoming the "I know I need to do it but I just can't start" feeling

-- Study and work strategies — tailored approaches for your environment
+- Study and work strategies, tailored approaches for your environment

-- Building routines — without the rigidity that often backfires for ADHD brains
+- Building routines, without the rigidity that often backfires for ADHD brains

 That said, mentoring and therapy can work beautifully together.
 Many people benefit from both at different stages.
+If you are weighing up the two, I have written a detailed comparison of ADHD coaching vs mentoring.

 What Does a Session Look Like?